Skip to content

 Composite numbers, also known as composite integers, are any positive integers greater than one that can be evenly divided by more than one positive integer.
 This means they are not prime numbers, since they can only be divided evenly by themselves and one.

 Composite numbers can be divided by any number that is not itself, so they have more than two factors.
-For example, the number 8 is a composite number because it can be divided by 2, 4, and 8.
+For example, the number 8 is composite because it can be divided by 2, 4, and 8.

-The number 9 is also a composite number because it can be divided by 3 and 9.
+The number 9 is also composite because it can be divided by 3 and 9.
 Composite numbers were first introduced by ancient Greek mathematicians in the fifth century BC.
 They were used to explain the concept of divisibility in numbers.

 The ancient Greeks believed that any number can be divided by two or more numbers and that this division could be used to create a pattern.
 This pattern is known as the “sieve of Eratosthenes,” which is still used today to find prime numbers.